Deetss/express-enhanced-logger/README.md

 ## ✨ Features

-- � **Rails-Style Output** - Clean, minimal logging format inspired by Ruby on Rails (no emojis, clear formatting)
+- 🚂 **Rails-Style Output** - Clean, minimal logging format inspired by Ruby on Rails (no emojis, clear formatting)
+- ⏱️ **Timing Breakdown** - Rails-style timing breakdown showing Logic, DB, and Total durations for each request
-- �🚀 **Performance Monitoring** - Track slow requests, memory usage, and response times
+- 🚀 **Performance Monitoring** - Track slow requests, memory usage, and response times
 - 🔍 **Smart SQL Formatting** - Intelligent truncation for large IN clauses with parameter substitution
-- 🗄️ **Prisma Integration** - Plug-and-play Prisma logging with one line of code
+- 🗄️ **Prisma Integration** - Plug-and-play Prisma logging with one line of code + automatic DB time tracking
+- 📏 **measure() Helper** - Wrap any code block to measure and log its execution time
 - 📁 **File Logging** - Automatic log rotation with configurable retention (JSON format)
 - ⚙️ **Highly Configurable** - Extensive customization options for any use case
 - 🔧 **TypeScript First** - Full type definitions and interfaces included